 Management of proposed expansion areas would require extensive updates to management plans.
-If the proposed action is implemented (i.e., expansion of the existing DVTA and B-16, B-17, and B-20 ranges), the NAS Fallon INRMP would be revised to include management practices for special-status species.
-The Navy will coordinate with BLM, NDOW, and USFWS in the revision of the INRMP and will consider which additional management or monitoring activities can be incorporated.
-This coordination would include grazing management by BLM on DVTA, invasive species control and interdiction, wildland fire management, and other stewardship conservation programs.
+If the Proposed Action is implemented (i.e., expansion of the existing DVTA and B-16, B-17, and B-20 ranges), the NAS Fallon INRMP would be revised to include management practices for special-status species and other actions pertaining to the expansion areas as identified in the ROD.